A.B., Ph.D., Harvard University

 My teaching spans all levels from introductory molecular cell biology to an advanced seminar on immunology.
 I enjoy helping students to understand the natural world from molecular, cellular, and biochemical perspectives.
 And I use real world examples to help students understand how they can apply their knowledge.

 I am also interested in new, innovative approaches to science education.

-In my free time, I enjoy baking, playing tennis, building computers, and spending time with my family.
+In my free time, I enjoy baking, playing tennis, and spending time with my family.